accjr2000/SmartThings-2/Readme.txt

-This is a repositry to share my SmartThings Smart Apps and Device Types.
+This is a repository to share my SmartThings Smart Apps and Device Types.

 Justin